ThatOneGuy2664/Lua-Die-Roller/README.md

 # Lua-Die-Roller
 A basic, Lua dice roller for command prompt use.
-I might add JS compatability eventually for the web.
+Simply tell it the values you'd like to use ans it will roll fair dice for you.